jina-ai/jina/README.md

   </tr>
   <tr>
     <th>
-      <a href="http://demo.jina.ai/#image-search">Image search</a>
+      <a href="./.github/pages/hello-world.md#image-search">Image search</a>
     </th>
     <th>
-      <a href="http://demo.jina.ai/#chatbot">Q+A Search</a>
+      <a href="./.github/pages/hello-world.md#qa-search">Q+A search</a>
     </th>
     <th>
-      <a href="http://demo.jina.ai/#cross-media">Cross-Media search</a>
+      <a href="./.github/pages/hello-world.md#cross-media-search">Cross-Media search</a>
     </td>
   </tr>
 </table>

+## What is Neural Search?

+Neural search is a new approach to retrieving information.
+Traditional symbolic search needs extensive rules and fragile pipelines.
+Neural search simply uses a pre-trained neural network to do the heavy lifting.
+This saves developers time and effort.

-With Jina you can search through any kind of data with machine learning models pre-trained and released by Facebook, Google, Spotify, and more.
+With Jina you can search through any kind of data, whether that's [text](https://github.com/jina-ai/examples/tree/master/wikipedia-sentences), [images](https://github.com/jina-ai/examples/tree/master/pokedex-with-bit), [audio](https://github.com/jina-ai/examples/tree/master/audio-search) or [video](https://github.com/jina-ai/examples/tree/master/tumblr-gif-search).
+We leverage AI models that have pre-trained and released by Facebook, Google, Spotify, and more.
 With the modular framework you can find the right tool for the right job -- whether that's crafting, encoding, classifying, indexing, or querying data.
 Alternatively, assemble them all into one [Flow](https://101.jina.ai/#Flow) for a unified end-to-end experience.

-Configuration is stored in YAML files, away from your actual code.
-So tweaking model parameters or other settings is a breeze, especially with our [YAML completion feature for PyCharm and VS Code](https://youtu.be/qOD-6mihUzQ).

 ## Why Jina?

-⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.

-🍱 **Own your stack** - Keep an end-to-end stack ownership of your solution, avoid the integration pitfalls with fragmented, multi-vendor, generic legacy tools.

 🌌 **Search anything** - Large-scale indexing and querying of unstructured data: video, image, long/short text, music, source code, etc.

-🧠 **First-Class AI Models** - First-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html), easily usable and extendable with a Pythonic interface.
+🧠 **First-class AI models** - First-class support for [state-of-the-art AI models](https://docs.jina.ai/chapters/all_exec.html), easily usable and extendable with a Pythonic interface.

 🌩️ **Scale up to the Cloud** - Decentralized architecture from day one.
 Scalable & cloud-native by design: enjoy containerizing, distributing, sharding, async, REST/gRPC/WebSocket.

+⏱️ **Save time** - *The* design pattern of neural search systems, from zero to a production-ready system in minutes.

+🍱 **Own your stack** - Keep an end-to-end stack ownership of your solution, avoid the integration pitfalls with fragmented, multi-vendor, generic legacy tools.

-❤️  **Made with Love** - Never compromise on quality, actively maintained by a [passionate full-time, venture-backed team](https://jina.ai).
+❤️  **Made with love** - Never compromise on quality, actively maintained by a [passionate full-time, venture-backed team](https://jina.ai).

 ## Installation